-This meant one had to go permanently, and Johnstone was that man, joining West Brom for £6.5million after impressing on loan at Aston Villa in the Championship.
+This meant someone had to go permanently, and that someone was Johnstone.
+He joined West Brom for £6.5million after impressing on loan at Aston Villa in the Championship.

-One of the first players moved on by Ole Gunnar Solskjaer, Fellaini moved to Shandong Luneng in the Chinese Super League after playing just 31 minutes under the Norwegian.
+One of the first players moved on by Ole Gunnar Solskjaer, Fellaini jetted off to Shandong Luneng in the Chinese Super League after playing just 31 minutes under the Norwegian.

 The midfielder, who moved for just north of £6million according to reports, has been scoring at a rate of one goal every three games in China.